 It would also be helpful to aerate before overseeding the lawn.
 Mow the grass low, then aerate the yard prior to applying lime, fertilizer, and seed.
 Doing so will help the grass seed stay put if it rains before germination.
 It also helps to promote healthy root development.

-When you aerate the lawn, many feeder roots are severed and the plants are weakened.
-It’s best done as the grass heads into a strong, rapid growth phase.
+When you aerate the lawn, you sever many feeder roots and weaken the plants.
+It’s best to do this as the grass heads into a strong, rapid growth phase.
 Aerating too early or late in the year, such as during winter dormancy or summer heat and drought, stresses the grass at a time when it needs to conserve its resources.
 Poor timing of aeration could open the lawn to weeds, insects, or disease.

-Aerating the lawn is definitely worth the trouble and expense, if the lawn needs to be aerated.
-Lawns with the classic symptoms outlined above would be likely candidates.
+Aerating the lawn is definitely worth the trouble and the expense if your lawn is in need of aeration.
+Lawns with the classic symptoms, such as thinning, discoloration, or uneven growth are likely candidates.
 It also makes sense to aerate before overseeding.

-There’s no need to contract with a landscaping company to automatically aerate every spring.
+There’s no need to contract with a landscaping company to aerate every spring.
 Instead, add a lawn inspection to your to-do list each year.
 Pay close attention to worn areas, low spots where puddles form, discolored patches, and areas of uneven growth, and perform the screwdriver test as described above.
 If your lawn fails the screwdriver test, then it’s time to aerate your lawn.